-From breastfeeding to weaning and everything inbetween, I felt torn between doing it my way or someone else’s way - despite my son having other ideas.
+From breastfeeding to choosing a nursery and everything inbetween, I felt torn between doing it my way or someone else’s way - despite my son having other ideas.
 If I could offer my pre-child self any advice, it would be to trust your gut, as it really doesn’t let you down.

 So here I am, working out the ups and downs of growing and raising a human.

-Here is a place to gather and share the good, the bad and the ugly side of parenting through four support courses, one interactive event and an open, honest community that welcomes boob feeders and bottle feeders alike.
+And I've created a place to gather and share the good, the bad and the ugly side of parenting through six support courses and an open, honest community that welcomes boob feeders and bottle feeders alike.